 Reddy has written, produced and directed for a broad array of clientele in the US, Europe and Asia including Disney, Sony, Starz, Reliance BIG Pictures, Tribeca Films, UTV, Chicago Public Schools and the U.S. Department of Education.

-Reddy is also co-publisher and co-owner of Z2 Comics, and specializes in graphic novel collaborations with world-renowned musicians including Dan Auerbach of The Black Keys and Japanese metal/pop group BABYMETAL.
+Reddy is also co-publisher and co-owner of Z2 Comics, and specializes in graphic novel collaborations with world-renowned musicians including Dan Auerbach of The Black Keys, Japanese metal/pop group BABYMETAL and Andy Beirsack of the Black Veil Brides.